 How a Satsuma Loan works

 If you’re not covered for the costs of treatment by your pet insurance, or are struggling to find alternative ways to cover your pet’s medical expenses, you may consider applying for a Satsuma Loan to cover the costs of emergency treatment.

 You could apply to borrow as much as £1,000.
-If your application is approved, you can pay the loan off in manageable weekly instalments over a period of 3-12 months.
+If your application is approved, you can pay the loan off in manageable monthly or weekly instalments over a period of 3-12 months.